tjservicenow/ServiceNow-ITOM-Developer/README.md

 🔗 [Credential Troubleshooting Guide](https://support.servicenow.com/kb?id=kb_article_view&sysparm_article=KB0657528)

 ---
+# What to do when Firewall is discovered as Network Switch?
 ## 🔥 Firewall Discovered as Network Switch

 This misclassification often happens due to SNMP OID mismatches or missing MIB files.